Gradient descent with adaptive stepsize converges (nearly) linearly under fourth-order growth: Ravines: definition, existence, and examples

 We end the section by recording an intriguing property that further highlights the key role that the ravine plays on the local behavior of the function: the lower growth of $f$ along the ravine $\cM$ implies the same lower growth for $f$ outside of the ravine.
 Throughout the rest of the paper, we denote the minimum value of $f$ by $f^*$.

-\begin{lem}[Extending growth] Suppose that a function $f\colon\E\to\R$ admits a $C^2$ ravine at a minimizer $\bar x$.
+\begin{lemma}[Extending growth] Suppose that a function $f\colon\E\to\R$ admits a $C^2$ ravine at a minimizer $\bar x$.
 Let $S$ be the set of minimizers of $f$ and suppose that there exist constants $\delta,\dlb > 0$ and $p>2$ such that the estimate

 Then there exist constants $\delta',\dlb' > 0$ satisfying